 In consultation with the Board President, the Superintendent shall prepare the agenda for all Board meetings.
-Any Board member

-DATE ISSUED: 10/15/20195/13/2015 UPDATE 114LDU 2015.02 BE(LOCAL)-X 1 of 3 may request that a subject be included on the agenda for a meeting, and the Superintendent shall include on the preliminary agenda of the meeting all topics that have been timely submitted by a Board member.
+Any Board member may request that a subject be included on the agenda for a meeting, and the Superintendent shall include on the preliminary agenda of the meeting all topics that have been timely submitted by a Board member.